SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about improving the regulation and monitoring of global financial markets and institutions.

-This query consists of X phrases.
+This query consists of 1 phrase.
+The basic structure is

 ```py
 TS=